 - Encourage your child to talk openly about their feelings and emotions.
 Be careful not to judge them.
 Assure them that it is okay to have extreme feelings and show them how to deal with them.

 - Reach out to other parents for support.
 If you feel stressed, they can help you soothe and get back to normal.
+A support group assures you that you are not alone in dealing with your child, it also helps you to share useful information in dealing with the condition.

 - Closely monitor your child’s mood swings; if you notice any suicidal thoughts, contact your doctor or therapist immediately.